High Definition Render Pipeline overview

 In HDRP, you set up fog, inside a Volume, so you can change fog settings, or even the fog type itself, depending on the position of the Camera in the Scene.
 You can set the color of the fog yourself or use the color of the sky.
 HDRP fog affects Materials with both opaque and transparent surfaces.
 HDRP implements an exponential fog with optional volumetric effects.

-Light Layers are LayerMasks that you specify for Lights and Meshes.
-Lights only illuminate Meshes that are on Light Layers that you enable on the Light.
-You can also use Light Layers in the shadow map settings to decouple shadows from lighting.
-For more information on Light Layers, see the Light Layers documentation.
+Rendering Layers are LayerMasks that you specify for Lights, Decals and Meshes.
+Lights only illuminate Meshes that are on matching Rendering Layers.
+You can also use Rendering Layers in the shadow map settings to decouple shadows from lighting.
+For more information on Rendering Layers, see the Rendering Layers documentation.

-Light layers In the shadow map dropdown can also be used to control which object receives a shadow from which light.
-By default both Light Layers and Shadow Map Light Layers are synchronized so the result is coherent (When an object receives light it also casts shadows).
-For more information on Shadow Map Light Layers, see the Shadow Light Layer section
+You can use Rendering layers in the shadow map dropdown to control which GameObject receives a shadow from which light.
+By default, both Light Rendering Layers and Shadow Map Rendering Layers are synchronized so the result is coherent.
+This means that when a GameObject receives light it also casts shadows.
+For more information on Shadow Map Rendering Layers, see the Shadow Rendering Layer section.

 Screen space ambient occlusion